Last updated on August 10th, 2022 at 11:34 am

+SEO, search engine optimisation, is the practice of optimising websites to make them reach a high position in search engine results pages.
 Search engines like Google, while they give some advice as to how to help your website rank well in their results, have always kept their specific ranking algorithms a secret.

 Google is constantly reviewing their algorithm to improve the quality of search results to make searching as rewarding as possible for users.
 If a user clicks on a search result but the page they land on does not meet their expectations then they will quickly leave that website and search again.
 This is not good for the user or for the website’s SEO ranking.

-So what can you do to help your website rank better for specific keyword search terms that are relevant to your page?
-Here are some suggestions.
+So how can you rank better for specific keyword search terms that are relevant to your page?

 1. Meta Descriptions

 In 2009 Google announced that meta descriptions and meta keywords have no bearing on search rankings, BUT, although they may not affect rankings, they affect click-through rates, which are hugely important for SEO.

 2. Quality of content

 If your website does not contain useful or relevant information then users will not stay long on your site.
 Google will take this as a sign that your website is not providing good quality content for the keywords that are searched on.

 3. Link to your own website pages

 Links to your website are important in SEO, even links from your own website.
 They can be links to a separate page or a link within the same page.

 Having people click on and spend time on your website will help you stay ranking in the search results, and will also mean more website traffic and hopefully conversions if you have a call-to-action on your website.

 5. Local search

 This will not only help you get found, but it will help you get found by people who are nearby and more likely to buy from you.

 Another way to boost your SEO is if the text on the page where the image is located mentions the image, so always try to reference your images in your text, close to where it appears on the page, using keywords similar to the alt text/filename of the image.
-Google also recommends providing descriptive titles and captions for your images.

 7. Mobile friendly

 As nearly 60% of searches are now using a mobile device, it’s important not to be exluded from mobile search results.
-You can test if your website is mobile friendly.

 8. Page load time

-In order to improve user’s experience, and to optimize your SEO, spend some time on reducing page load time or ask your web designer to help.
+In order to improve user’s experience, and to optimise your SEO, spend some time on reducing page load time or ask your web designer to help.

 9. Secure websites

-Have you ever noticed that some URLs start with http:// while others start with https://, especially when you were browsing websites that require giving over sensitive information?
-Secure (HTTPS encrypted) websites use a technology called SSL to ensure that hackers can’t intercept any of your data.
-Having a secure (HTTPS encrypted) site is important for SEO.
-Google has publicly stated that two websites which are otherwise equal in search results, if one has SSL enabled it may receive a slightly rank boost to outweigh the other.
-Your hosting providers will charge an annual fee for this feature.
+Google has publicly stated that two websites which are otherwise equal in search results, if one has SSL enabled it may receive a slight ranking boost over the other.
+Your hosting provider may charge an annual fee for this feature.

 10. Link building

-Hopefully you have found this article useful.
+I hope you found this article useful.
 Walker Websites is based in Highams Park, East London.
 Why not get in touch to see how we can help with your SEO needs?
-Our rates are very reasonable.
 Call now – 0777 169 1194.
-You have nothing to lose.